hspaay/iotc.golang/README.md

 }

 // Poll obtains the forcast and updates the output value.
-// The iotzone library will automatically publish the output discovery and values. function Poll(publisher *Publisher) {
+// The iotconnect library will automatically publish the output discovery and values. function Poll(publisher *Publisher) {
   node = publisher.GetNode(NodeId)
   configValues = publisher.GetNodeConfigValues(node)